-A primary way for marketers to get the prospect engaged in the process is to personalize the experience.
-Consumers require information to move toward and reach a purchase decision, but the most appropriate and helpful information depends on where the prospect is in the sales cycle.
-The goal is to engage the prospect in the right way at the right time.
-When the prospect is engaged, it is crucial to respond immediately while the interest level is there.
+Consumers require information to move forward and reach a purchase decision, but the most vital part is where the prospect is in the sales cycle.
+The main objective is to engage the potential clients in the right way at the right time and to respond instantly while their interest level is there.

 Email is indispensable in an inbound sales environment.
-A recent report last month on a survey of 300 marketing professionals found that email marketing was considered the most effective tactic for lead generation, and one of the least difficult to execute.
-The process often begins with a contact list, whether generated from business cards at a conference, a website form or in some other manner.
-Once the initial contact is made, it is usually followed up multiple times by email with a link to a website, landing page or a presentation download.
+A recent survey conducted with 300 marketing professionals stated that email marketing was considered a highly effective and easy tool for lead generation.
+The process often begins with a contact list generated from business cards at conferences or website forms.
+Once the initial contact is made, it is usually followed up multiple times by an email link to a website.

-This information can give insights into whether a prospect is interested or not, a prospect’s particular areas of interest and at what point the prospect might be in the sales cycle.
-The data can also be used to analyze how well messages are received – how message content might be made more relevant and effective, the best viewing formats and optimal delivery times.
+These data can give insights into whether a prospect is interested or not, their particular areas of interest, and at what point they might be in the sales cycle.
+We can also analyze how well messages are received, how the content can be modified and made more relevant, the best viewing formats, and optimal delivery times.

-Often, when emails are sent salespeople only judge the interest level by those recipients who reply and are in the dark as to anyone else.
+Sales reps often judge the recipient’s interest level based on their response.
 They can send follow-up emails but have little ability to personalize the experience for the prospect.
-Without a reply, the sender has no idea if the email was ignored, treated as spam or deleted.
-Alternatively, the recipient may have opened the email, read it or even forwarded it to colleagues, without ever sending a reply.
-The sales representative has no information to know the prospect’s position in the sales cycle to understand what information might be helpful.
+The sender would have no idea if the emails were opened, ignored, or deleted without a reply.
+Alternatively, the recipients may have opened the email, read it, or forwarded it to their colleagues even without responding.
+Here, the sales reps have no source to know the prospect’s position in the sales cycle.

-This information also allows the salesperson (1) to prioritize follow-up with the prospects who are most engaged and therefore closer to reaching conversion; (2) to tailor the follow-up response to provide information most helpful and relevant to the specific prospect; and (3) to follow-up immediately with a contact or call.
+This information allows the salesperson to prioritize follow-up and tailor the responses to provide the most relevant details.
 Studies have shown that the immediacy of response is a crucial factor in successfully making contact.

-Managers can use the tracking platforms to be able to monitor the performance of the representatives and teams in their various marketing and sales activities on an individual and micro level.
-Managers can evaluate some different metrics such as timeliness of initial outreach; rates of openings; frequency and consistency of follow-up; and success rates.
+Managers can use the tracking platforms to monitor the performance of the representatives and sales teams on micro and macro levels.
+Managers can evaluate different metrics such as promptness of initial outreach, frequency and consistency of follow-ups, and success rates.

-On a more macro level, managers can evaluate and test how a campaign is performing by aggregating the data from the tracking across different metrics to measure and improve results.
-For example, content or presentation might be varied across different email templates and tested against each other for effectiveness.
-Different delivery times might be used and measured for opening or click rates.
+On a macro level, managers can evaluate and test how a campaign is performing by extracting the data from different metrics to measure and improve results.

-An effective communications strategy with prospects is fundamental to accelerating sales, and email is an integral element of that strategy.
-Email tracking tools provide salespeople with information and data to personalize the interaction with an individual lead, as well as to analyze overall metrics to make the sales process much more effective.
+Effective communication strategy with prospects is fundamental to accelerate sales, and email is an integral aspect.
+Email tracking tools provide salespeople with information and data to personalize the interaction with an individual lead and analyze overall metrics to make the sales process a success.